-- As soon as you are able, plan your technology, equipment, and website needs with Beth Atkinson, assistant director Technical Services.
+- As soon as you are able, plan your technology, equipment, and website needs with Bob Glover, director of Technical Services.

 - Three weeks before the funder’s deadline, develop a budget with Teresa Mason in the business office; if needed, send her a request for limited PI status.

-- Three weeks before the funder’s deadline, contact Kurt Brown, senior editor, to schedule the date to send the draft proposal for editing.
+- Three weeks before the funder’s deadline, contact Molly Wesling, senior editor, to schedule the date to send the draft proposal for editing.

 - Two days before the funders’ deadline, send the final, edited proposal to Teresa Mason for review.

 - After submission, but before funding, begin ARROW process for IRB protocols.
 Check human subjects requirements with Bob Glover, WCER representative on the IRB.

 WCER provides guidance for researchers who want to apply for grants.
 More than a dozen fulltime professionals are dedicated to working with PIs to develop, submit, and manage grant proposals and projects by:

 - helping plan and prepare the project budget